cibseven/cibseven-docker/README.md

 Branches and their roles in this repository:

-- `next` (default branch) is the branch where new features and bugfixes needed to support the current `master` of [cibseven repo](https://github.com/cibseven/cibseven) go.
+- `main` (default branch) is the branch where new features and bugfixes needed to support the current `main` of [cibseven repo](https://github.com/cibseven/cibseven) go.
-- `7.x` branches get created from `next` when a CIB seven minor version is released.
-They only receive backports of bugfixes when absolutely necessary.
+- `7.x` branches get created from `main` when a CIB seven minor version is released.

 ## License